xorblo-doitus/TileSet-Clipboard/addons/tile_set_clipboard.editor/README.md

 ## RoadMap

 - [ ] Add shortcut (ctrl + c and ctr + v).
 Unknown feasibility.
 Maybe needs [this Godot PR](https://github.com/godotengine/godot/pull/102807).
-- [ ] Add a way to filter which properties are pasted.
+- [x] Add a way to filter which properties are pasted.
+  - [ ] Add a way to filter property components (such as x and y for Vector2 properties)
 - [ ] Paste from upper left corner.
 (Similar to LO Calc when pasting multiple cells in one cell).
 Unknown feasibility.
 - [ ] Add wrapping pasting.
 (Similar to LO Calc when pasting in more cells than there are selected) .
 Unknown feasibility.
 - [ ] (Maybe) Cross instance copy paste (though serialization in the OS paste bin).
 Unknown feasibility.